 Most men are GROWers — over 70 percent of them.
 Once again, there are no studies that correlate how much a man’s penis will grow once aroused.
 So stop stressing, guys!
 It’s not about how big it is; it’s about how well you work it.

 Bottom line: Appreciate what you have and learn how to make it work for you.

 BlackDoctor.org: How does a man know if he has something that is abnormal going on with his penis?

 Dr. Drai: If you see or feel anything weird on your shaft, talk to your doctor.
 Let me be more specific.
-If you see sores, blisters, warts, lumps, skin thickening or ulcers, please make an appointment ASAP.
+If you see sores, blisters, warts, lumps, skin thickening, or ulcers, please make an appointment ASAP.
 These are all symptoms of penile cancer.
-The most common symptom are changes in the skin on your penis.
-If your penis can’t get up or…
+The most common symptom is changes in the skin on your penis.
+If your penis can’t get up or